 Age-related macular degeneration (AMD) accounts for almost 50% of those registered as sight impaired in the UK, with an estimated half a million people having some degree of the condition in the UK.

 Dry AMD is caused by the gradual break down of light-sensitive cells in the macula over several years.
 Wet AMD is caused by the growth of blood vessels underneath the macula, which can leak or cause scarring.

 The macula is a 5mm part of the retina at the back of the eye.
 It is responsible for all of our central vision, most of our colour vision and the fine detail/ clarity of what we see.
 It contains a high concentration of photoreceptor cells that detect light and send signals to the brain, these then interprets them as images.
 The rest of the retina processes our peripheral (side) vision.
 Macular disease causes loss of central vision.

 It is not known why this is, but it tends to happen as people get older.
-There are also several risk factors associated with macular degeneration:

 - Family history